Tuesday, October 22, 2024 | Toby Opferman

 Intel Corporation

 Developed tools which parse Event Tracing for Windows messages and post process them to provide detailed information on scheduler, interrupts and runtime issues.
 These tools are configurable via XML and post process ETW, generate CSV files which can be post-processed further and generate more CSV files with more detailed evaluation of the data.
-Solved many issues with these tools and influenced changes in various components.
+Solved debug issues, scheduling issue and influenced changes in Windows with these tools.

-Developed a suite of tools which would measure in cycles various system primitives, ISA and other low level processor related tasks.
+Developed a suite of tools which would measure in cycles OS primitives such as context switch, ISA and other processor related tasks such as the cost of a page fault and other ring transitions.
 These tools are configurable using XML and post process ETW events into CSV files.
 Influenced changes in the processor based on evaluation of these latencies.

 Citrix Systems, Inc. - Redmond